CheckPointSW/CloudGuardIaaS/terraform/azure/vmss-existing-vnet/README.md

 See the [Virtual Machine Scale Sets (VMSS) for Microsoft Azure R80.10 and above Administration Guide](https://sc1.checkpoint.com/documents/IaaS/WebAdminGuides/EN/CP_VMSS_for_Azure/Content/Topics/Overview.htm)

 This solution uses the following modules:
-- /cgi-terraform/azure/modules/common - used for creating a resource group and defining common variables.
+- /terraform/azure/modules/common - used for creating a resource group and defining common variables.

 ## Configurations
 - Install and configure Terraform to provision Azure resources: [Configure Terraform for Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/terraform-install-configure)
-- In order to use ssh connection to VMs, add a public key to the /cgi-terraform/azure/vmss-existing-vnet/azure_public_key file
+- In order to use ssh connection to VMs, it is **required** to add a public key to the /terraform/azure/vmss-existing-vnet/azure_public_key file
+<br>In case there is no need in ssh key usage next lines in the main.tf file need to be deleted or commented:
+    <br>ssh_keys {
+      <br>&emsp;path = "/home/notused/.ssh/authorized_keys"
+      <br>&emsp;key_data = file("${path.module}/azure_public_key")
+    <br>}
 ## Usage
+- Choose the preferred login method to the Azure in order to deploy the solution:
+    <br>1.
+Using Service Principal:
+    - Create a [Service Principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) (or use the existing one)
-- Create a Service Principal with the following permissions to the Azure subscription.
+    - Grant the Service Principal at least "**Contributor**" permissions to the Azure subscription<br>

-This service principal will be used by Terraform in order to deploy the solution.
+    <br>2.
+Using **az** commands from a command-line:
+    - Run  **az login** command
+    - Sign in with your account credentials in the browser
+    - [Accept Azure Marketplace image terms](https://docs.microsoft.com/en-us/cli/azure/vm/image/terms?view=azure-cli-latest) by running **az vm image terms accept --urn publisher:offer:sku:version**:
+        - publisher = checkpoint;
+        - offer = vm_os_offer(see accepted values in the table below);
+        - sku = vm_os_sku(see accepted values in the table below);
+        - version = latest<br/>
+    <br>Example:<br>
+    az vm image terms accept --urn checkpoint:check-point-cg-r8040:sg-byol:latest

+    - In the terraform.tfvars file leave empty double quotes for client_secret, client_id and tenant_id variables.

-- Fill all variables in the /cgi-terraform/azure/vmss-existing-vnet/terraform.tfvars file with proper values (see below for variables descriptions).
+- Fill all variables in the /terraform/azure/vmss-existing-vnet/terraform.tfvars file with proper values (see below for variables descriptions).
 - From a command line initialize the Terraform configuration directory:

         terraform init